Collection Development Policy – 2023 Amended

-The collection development policy is a statement of principles, guidelines, and criteria used by the Madison College Libraries staff in the selection, acquisition, evaluation, maintenance, and deselection of library materials in a variety of formats.
-The purpose of the collection development policy is to assist librarians in providing current, diverse, and balanced collections of materials to support the instructional, institutional and individual needs of students, faculty and staff selected by librarians.
-Madison College Libraries takes measurable efforts to build a collection that prioritizes ordering material to reflect the student body and community we serve to include diverse authors, issues, subjects, etc. as identified by librarians.
+This collection development policy is a statement of principles, guidelines, and criteria used by the Madison College Libraries staff in their selection, acquisition, evaluation, maintenance, and deselection of library materials.
+The policy aims to assist librarians in providing current, diverse, and balanced collections of materials to support the instructional, institutional, and individual needs of students, faculty, and staff.
+Madison College Libraries takes measurable efforts to build a diverse collection that reflects the student body and community we serve.
+A diverse collection includes works by diverse authors and/or discusses the subject matter of diverse communities and issues affecting them as identified by librarians.
 Our policy aligns with the American Library Association Library Bill of Rights statement regarding diverse collections.

 The goal of the libraries’ collections is quality, and not quantity.
 As professional librarians we strive to provide materials that will:

 Duplication: Purchasing an item already owned means foregoing the purchase of other new materials.
-We will generally purchase single copies of works with the exceptions for high demand titles and reference items for regional libraries that do not circulate.
+We will purchase single copies of works with the exceptions for high demand titles and reference items for regional libraries that do not circulate.

-Print and non-print materials that support existing college programs and are consistent with the mission of the library will be acquired based on the following priorities:
+Materials that support existing college programs and are consistent with the mission of the library will be acquired based on the following priorities:

 Audiovisual: As with print resources, librarians select audiovisual (AV) materials according to annual subject and budget allocations.
 The same basic guidelines apply to AV as monographs with some additional criteria.
 In addition to the general selection guidelines for other formats, consideration should also be given the format’s compatibility with equipment owned by school, the lifespan of the technology, the suitability and accessibility of the format, a title’s production quality, and faculty recommendation.
-Recreational AV materials may be purchased when the budget allows and the Collection Development Librarian sees fit.
+Recreational AV materials may be purchased when the budget allows, and the Collection Development Librarian sees fit.
 All non-fiction audiovisual materials are cataloged and integrated with the library collection.
-It is possible that a College Dean can contact the Dean of Libraries and Academic Support Services for interdepartmental cooperation regarding purchasing and housing high cost AV items that are not of any benefit to students of other programs.
+It is possible that a College Dean can contact the Dean of Libraries and Academic Support Services for interdepartmental cooperation regarding purchasing and housing high-cost AV items that are not of any benefit to students of other programs.

-: The library will purchase eBooks on a title by title basis to support curriculum.
+eBooks: The library will purchase eBooks on a title-by-title basis to support curriculum.
 Preference will be given to titles that can support online and distance learners.
 These will be purchased from the GOBI platform from either EBSCO or Credo Vendors.
 Number of users options will be determined based on need, cost, duplication of physical copies, and access.
 Selection will be based on the same criteria as outlined above, with further considerations given to technological issues, accessibility, vendor support, and other criteria unique to the format.
 Final decisions are made by the Collection Development Librarian and the Dean of Libraries and Academic Support Services.